UAlbertaFSAE/f1tenth/docs/ONBOARDING.md

 - [docker tutorial](https://docker-curriculum.com/)
 - [docker docs](https://docs.docker.com/)

-## Building the Software Container

-Now assuming you are feeling confident enough with the basics of monkeying around in a terminal environment, you can do the following:

-1. Clone the repository into a directory in your **Linux** instance (either in the VM, WSL, or natively, depending on what setup steps you followed above. **NOTE:** you should have setup your ssh key on this linux instance as well) with `git clone git@github.com:UAlbertaFSAE/f1tenth.git` and then change into it with `cd f1tenth`
-2. Make sure docker is installed and running in the background (either as docker desktop or start it through terminal commands, you can check its running by running `docker --version` in a terminal in your linux instance)
-3. Run `xhost +` in a bash terminal in your linux instance to ensure GUI's will work in the container
-4. run `code .` to open up vscode inside the f1tenth directory (to ensure you are in the right directory beforehand, run `pwd` and you should see /f1tenth at the end of the output). **Note:** if a new vscode window did not open, open vscode, press `ctrl/cmd + shift + P` and run `Shell Command: Install 'code' command in PATH`, and then restart vscode and re-rerun the previous command
-5. Press `ctrl/cmd + shift + P` and search `Dev Containers: (Re-)build and Reopen in Container` and click enter
-6. Wait for a new vscode window to open inside the dev container (should say Dev Container in the bottom left corner of vscode).

-**NOTE:** if you are on windows using WSL, you will need to run the following command when in the dev container: `export DISPLAY=host.docker.internal:0.0`.
-This ensures GUI's can be used properly from within the container.
-You must also do this in the simulator container if you want the simulator GUI (RViz) to open.
-You can do this by following the instructions in the [sim docs](SIMULATOR.md).

-- this is just a temporary fix, we hope to have it automated in the future

-If everything is working, you can move on to the actual onboarding task (get used to that setup process, everything but the git clone step will have to happen every time you go to work on the software stack).
-If you run into any issues feel free to reach out to one of the leads for help!

 ## Onboarding Task

-Once done those tutorials, you will be tasked with building your own [ros2 package](https://docs.ros.org/en/humble/How-To-Guides/Developing-a-ROS-2-Package.html) and writing nodes, publishers, and subscribers.
+Now that you are done those tutorials, you will be tasked with building your own [ros2 package](https://docs.ros.org/en/humble/How-To-Guides/Developing-a-ROS-2-Package.html) and writing nodes, publishers, and subscribers.
 The goal is for you to get more comfortable with the ROS2 framework, as well as to build the skill of finding information and troubleshooting on your own.
 Lead's will be here to help, but try your best to find what you need online first (there are tons of resources out there that can help you complete this task, you just gotta channel your inner Sherlocke Holmes)

 You will want to create your own branch (following the branch naming convention in the [contributing guidelines](CONTRIBUTING.md), with \<modified\> being "onboarding".
 Make sure you are in the `f1tenth/` directory or a child of it when running this.
 Run `git branch` to see that you now have the branch `main` and your freshly created branch.
 The highlighted one is the one your currently on.
 You can now work to your hearts desire, committing your work as you go with `git add <files to stage>` and `git commit -m "<message attached to commit>"`.